 New Telemedicine Program Brings Top-Notch Cancer Care to More Marylanders

-With the help of a new University of Maryland Greenebaum Cancer Center (UMGCC) telemedicine program, patients receiving cancer treatment at affiliated
+With the help of a new University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) telemedicine program, patients receiving cancer treatment at affiliated

 community hospitals now have access to the same clinical trials and novel treatments

-that are currently available at major academic cancer centers, such as UMGCC.
+that are currently available at major academic cancer centers, such as UMGCCC.

 Patients can remain in their communities, but still receive the benefits of